 Sue has an MA in the Rhetoric and Rituals of Death (King Alfreds, Winchester) and a second MA in Creative Writing (Oxford Brookes).
 For many years she worked at a therapist, specialising in trauma, end of life issues, bereavement and grief.
 Currently she hosts several Death Cafes a year, and focuses on her work as a writer, speaker and facilitator.

-Sue offers one-to-one sessions mentoring sessions at home in Wiltshire or via Skype, which help clients to connect with their purpose and how their life journey is unfolding.
+Sue offers one-to-one mentoring sessions at home in Wiltshire or via Skype, which help clients to connect with their purpose and to explore how their life journey is unfolding.

 She also offers support sessions for people who want to talk about the changes that our world is currently experiencing and who may be struggling with fear and confusion.
 ‘It was very helpful to talk things through.
 Sue helped me to see a higher perspective and where my place is within it.’
 Penny, London

-Mentoring sessions are an hour, and cost £45.00.
+The cost for a mentoring session is £45.00.
 To book an appointment, please get in contact